clay-lab/negation/README.md

 Each folder is named based on the attention used in each run: no attention, additive, location, or multiplicative.

 ### Subfolders
-Subfolders are named based on the run number.
-There will be 5 runs for each attention type.
+Subfolders are named based on the model number.
+There will be 5 models for each attention type.

 #### Runs
 For each run, there are 8 files.
 Below are descriptions of each file.

 ``dicts.csv`` contains a table with numerical representations of analysis per sentence length

-a ``.tsv`` file contains the results from the test run of the model

-a ``.out`` contains the accuracy measures of the validation data during training

 ``no-parses.csv`` contains all non-parseable sentences using the [BottomUpLeftCornerChartParser](https://www.nltk.org/_modules/nltk/parse/chart.html)